boyfromasia/AMLAssignment1/README.md

 ### Training process

+To see whole project at Google Colab use this [link](https://drive.google.com/drive/folders/19CEliuHigL_UI-C-1a3kBZxQ33aPeO8a?usp=sharing).

 So, i trained the models using [Google Colab Notebook](https://colab.research.google.com/drive/12EWzPYnV1RHtnxkSolUANxDg5y_D6C7w?usp=sharing).
 Please, use the link to check my work.